giprocida/secret-fetch-from-Debezium/README.md

 ```
 docker info | grep -i "name:"
 ```
-If the command returns Name: minikube, it confirms that the Docker daemon is running inside the Minikube VM.
+If the command returns `Name: minikube`, it confirms that the Docker daemon is running inside the Minikube VM.

 3. Build your Docker image